 Applicants who have not received a copy of the handbook can request a copy by e-mailing firstname.lastname@example.org

-The handbook can also be viewed on-line.
+The handbook can also be downloaded from the Oriel website.

 Queries about pre-registration recruitment using Oriel